 Subjects may be undertaken individually as Professional Development to meet the requirements of Professional Associations.

-- It is the only course in Australia for Allied Health professionals in Somatic Movement Therapy that provides a direct pathway to membership of DTAA.
+- It is the only Government Accredited course in Australia for Allied Health professionals in Somatic Movement Therapy that provides a direct pathway to membership of DTAA.

 - Become a more effective therapist by working somatically

 - This course integrates the principles of movement, touch and verbal therapy into one therapeutic method

 - The workshop component of the course is practical– you get to experience the work and in your own body